2023 Tours bombing

 On May 23, 2023, an individual attacked the LGBT center in Tours, France, with an explosive device containing acid and aluminum.
 The attack resulted in no casualties as the people inside the center managed to move away from the device.
 An investigation for attempted murder has been opened.

-On June 1, 2023, the prime suspect, a 17-year-old integralist Catholic, was arrested.
+On June 1, 2023, the prime suspect, a 17-year-old integralist, was arrested.

 Background

 In 2022 and 2023, violence and attacks targeting LGBT centers and members have been on the rise in France.
 Specifically, the LGBT center of Tours has experienced six attacks between January and May 2023.
 This is part of a broader resurgence of terrorist acts and far-right violence in France.

 Chronology

 On May 23, 2023, around 3:30 PM, a masked individual threw a bottle containing acid and aluminum, an explosive mixture, at the LGBT center of Tours.
 After the two employees and a volunteer inside went out to investigate, the perpetrator allegedly said, "Good luck" before fleeing.
 The device then delayed in detonating, allowing the three volunteers to seek shelter.
 The center suffered significant damage as a result of the attack.